My other posts

 1. Follow the Microsoft Learn articles to set up the base Azure B2C environment.

-2. Follow the Microsoft Learn articles to set up the Azure Active Directory environment.
+2. Follow the Microsoft Learn articles to set up the Entra ID environment.

 Variables